Migrate a .NET application from Amazon Web Services

 Previous section: Provision cloud resources when migrating from Amazon Web Services

-This article describes the migration of a .NET web application from Amazon Web Services (AWS) to Rackspace Cloud.
-It takes an estimated 30 minutes to complete, if you follow the instructions step by step.
+This article describes how to migrate a .NET web application from Amazon Web Services® (AWS®) to the Rackspace Cloud.
+It takes approximately 30 minutes to complete if you follow the instructions step by step.

-The topology of the application in this scenario is represented in the following figure:
+The following figure shows the topology of the application in this scenario:

-- Microsoft Windows Server on AWS running a .NET web application on Internet Information Services (IIS) (Windows Server 2012 with IIS 8 is used in this use case.)
+- Microsoft® Windows® Server on AWS running a .NET® web application on Internet Information Services (IIS®) This article’s examples used a Windows Server 2012 with IIS 8.

-- Valid and enabled account on Rackspace Cloud
+- Valid and enabled account on the Rackspace Cloud.

 - Identify the resources to migrate, including application and database resources.

 - If you have not already, create a Cloud Server instance and any supporting Rackspace Cloud services.

 Install the Rackspace Cloud Files client as follows:

 Connect to the AWS instance by using Remote Desktop Connection.

 Install an FTP client application for backing up data to Rackspace Cloud Files.
 You can use any browser to download the client.